SSPkrolik/smtp/README.md

     Similar to `lowlevel-logged` but also shows how to check if errors happened during mail sending session.

+ 4. `highlevel`

+    Shows the simples chain of routines to send e-mail via unencrypted channel.
+    Also you can find this example in this wiki page below.

 You can enter folder `examples/<example-project-name>` and perform `$ dub` in order to run and test example.